(Updated Jan. 8, 2018)

 Lending even more validity to these cases, the state of Hawaii and the Virgin Islands (a U.S. territory) have sued Takata and Honda over their failure to warn residents of fatally defective Takata airbags.

 Our attorneys have extensive experience with automobile mass litigation, including lawsuits over Continental airbags, GM ignition switches, and Volkswagen emissions fraud.
 We have won jury awards and settlements against automakers in the past, and our work in this area makes us uniquely qualified to handle large and complex class action cases.

-Contact us immediately for a free, no-obligation case review.
-These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are eligible for compensation.
+Contact us today for a free, no-obligation consultation.
+These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are owed money.